noahkaboa/commands/README.md

 `mkm directory_name`

 ## defang
-This command defangs a given URL or IP address by turning any "." into "[.]"
+This command defangs a given URL or IP address by turning any "." into "[.]" i.e.
 `defang 127.0.0.1`